steqeq/0000/docs/contribute/contributing.md

     more about our build tools, see
     [Documentation toolchain](toolchain.md).

-10. Commit your changes and push them to your fork.
+8. Commit your changes and push them to GitHub.
 Run:

     ```bash
-    git add <path-to-my-modified-file> # to add all modified files, use: git add .
+    git add <path-to-my-modified-file> # to add all modified files, you can use: git add .

     git commit -m "my-updates"

-    git push name-of-my-fork
+    git push <name-of-my-fork>
     ```

     After pushing, you will get a GitHub link in the terminal output.
 Copy this link and paste it into a